somulo1/Docarize-a-software/README.md

 </pre>

 <h2>Dependencies</h2>
 <p>This tool requires no external dependencies.
-It is a standalone executable written in Go for the backend, with a simple frontend implemented in HTML/CSS/JavaScript.</p>
+It is a standalone executable written in Go for the backend, with a simple frontend implemented in HTML and CSS</p>

 <h2>Authors</h2>
 <p><a href="https://learn.zone01kisumu.ke/git/johnotieno0">John Paul Nyunja</a></p>